Mirror: Middle Ages and Renaissance

 The evolution of glass mirrors in the Middle Ages followed improvements in glassmaking technology.
 Glassmakers in France made flat glass plates by blowing glass bubbles, spinning them rapidly to flatten them, and cutting rectangles out of them.
 A better method, developed in Germany and perfected in Venice by the 16th century, was to blow a cylinder of glass, cut off the ends, slice it along its length, and unroll it onto a flat hot plate.
 Venetian glassmakers also adopted lead glass for mirrors, because of its crystal-clarity and its easier workability.
-By the 11th century, glass mirrors were being produced in Moorish Spain.

-During the early Europe Renaissance, a fire-gilding technique developed to produce an even and highly reflective tin coating for glass mirrors.
+During the early European Renaissance, a fire-gilding technique developed to produce an even and highly reflective tin coating for glass mirrors.
 The back of the glass was coated with a tin-mercury amalgam, and the mercury was then evaporated by heating the piece.
 This process caused less thermal shock to the glass than the older molten-lead method.
 The date and location of the discovery is unknown, but by the 16th century Venice was a center of mirror production using this technique.
 These Venetian mirrors were up to 40 in square.

 For a century, Venice retained the monopoly of the tin amalgam technique.
 Venetian mirrors in richly decorated frames served as luxury decorations for palaces throughout Europe, and were very expensive.
 For example, in the late seventeenth century, the Countess de Fiesque was reported to have traded an entire wheat farm for a mirror, considering it a bargain.
 However, by the end of that century the secret was leaked through industrial espionage.
 French workshops succeeded in large-scale industrialization of the process, eventually making mirrors affordable to the masses, in spite of the toxicity of mercury's vapor.